Oh, would you quit moping? It’s depressing.

 Talk about ironic extrapolation of the concept of… Death claimed her too, mid-sentence.

 Self-destruction, her assassin muttered, bringing the sentence to its logical conclusion.

-A small being, taking advantage of the wanton distribution of death, weaved its way from a nearby doorway towards the giant.
+A tiny magenta being, taking advantage of the wanton distribution of death, weaved its way from a nearby doorway towards the giant.
 At last, the giant stirred from inanimacy, as though perturbed by this sudden motion about its person.

 Hooohooohoooowie!
 What all happened here?